 Monitor and scan container images

 Take advantage of solutions to scan container images in a private registry and identify potential vulnerabilities.
 It’s important to understand the depth of threat detection that the different solutions provide.

-For example, Azure Container Registry optionally integrates with Azure Security Center to automatically scan all Linux images pushed to a registry.
-Azure Security Center's integrated Qualys scanner detects image vulnerabilities, classifies them, and provides remediation guidance.
+For example, Azure Container Registry optionally integrates with Microsoft Defender for Cloud to automatically scan all Linux images pushed to a registry.
+Microsoft Defender for Cloud's integrated Qualys scanner detects image vulnerabilities, classifies them, and provides remediation guidance.